Work in Residence Life

 • Every second Monday for the remainder of each term.

-These staff meetings begin at 7 pm and typically last one hour; they are usually followed by small team meetings.
+These staff meetings begin at 7 pm and typically last one hour; they are usually followed by small team meetings (i.e., meetings with a small group of other Residence Advisors that you work closely with).

 Residence Advisors are able to take a specified amount of time away during the year.
-All requests must be approved in advance by the Residence Life management team.
+All requests must be approved in advance by a manager.

 For more information about vacation time, absences related to illness and examination leave, please review the Residence Advisor Letter of Agreement.